AgentTorch/AgentTorch/readme.md

 Take a look at the [contributing guide](docs/contributing.md) for instructions on how to setup your environment, make changes to the codebase, and contribute them back to the project.

-## License

-Copyright (c) 2023 Ayush Chopra

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-This means you are free to share and adapt the material for non-commercial purposes, as long as you give appropriate credit and indicate if changes were made.
-For more details, see the [LICENSE.md](license.md) file in this repository.

 ## Impact